Xilinx/ml-suite/caffe.md

 # Caffe Tutorial

 ## Introduction
-This tutorial shows how to execute 8/16 bit networks through [Caffe][] with the included GoogLeNet-v1 and ResNet-50 models.
-Each of mode of models has been put into a run script that passes a few sample images to show accuracy and measure performance.
+This tutorial shows how to execute 8/16 bit networks through [Caffe][] with the included GoogLeNet-v1, ResNet-50, Flowers-102 and Places-365 models.
+Each of these models has been put into a run script that passes a few sample images to show accuracy and measure performance.

 For instructions on launching and connecting to instances, see [here][].